TOYOTA DEFECTS AND RECALLS

 - Unable to stop or slow the vehicle

-People in the San Fernando Valley and greater Los Angeles area who drive Toyotas and who have suffered injuries in accidents or, much worse, have lost loved ones, are left to question if these defects have played a role.
-If Toyota had taken proper precautions and investigated initial complaints more seriously, lives in Southern California and throughout the United States could have been spared, and the emotional and financial toll on those that were needlessly injured could have been avoided.
+People in the San Fernando Valley and greater Los Angeles area who drive Toyotas and who have suffered injuries in accidents or, much worse, have lost loved ones are left to question if these defects have played a role.
+Suppose Toyota had taken proper precautions and investigated initial complaints more seriously.
+In that case, lives in Southern California and throughout the United States could have been spared.
+The emotional and financial toll on those that were needlessly injured could have been avoided.

-The experienced Toyota recall attorneys at The Mandell Law Firm have been working to protect the rights of those seriously injured in accidents involving defective vehicles for many years.
+The experienced Toyota recall attorneys at Mandell Trial Lawyers have been working to protect the rights of those seriously injured in accidents involving defective vehicles for many years.
 With our extensive legal experience and knowledge of auto product liability, wrongful death, personal injury, and auto accident litigation, our lawyers will help you obtain a successful outcome for your accident case involving a recalled Toyota vehicle.